anup4f82/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ## Release 5: Reflection
 <!-- Be sure to add your reflection here!!! -->

 <pre>Though I have a Twitter account, I have never used twitter before.
-On seeing the tweet form I like how simple it is with minimal fields.I wasn't sure if I need to add the 'reply' ,'photo' etc as fields.
+On seeing the tweet form I like how simple it is with minimal fields.
+I wasn't sure if I need to add the 'reply' ,'photo' etc as fields.
 I believe I dont need to.
 For the profile page it was easy to determing which fields will go in the users table.
 Overall it was a good learning experience to play around with 'tweets'.
 Writing SQL queries again was straightforward for this challenge.</pre>